Start on Polymarket

 Why This Happens

-Understanding Polymarket fees is crucial because costs add up quickly.
+Understanding Polymarket fees is crucial because costs can add up.
 Many traders underestimate total expenses, especially when combining trading fees, network gas costs, and slippage.
-On Ethereum network, a single trade can cost $10-100+ in gas alone, making small trades unprofitable.
+Network fees fluctuate based on blockchain congestion, and costs can vary significantly depending on network conditions and market liquidity.

 💡 Ready to trade efficiently?